 Our customers consist of more than 250 companies in the energy industry, including major integrated oil companies, public and private independent exploration and production companies and midstream companies.
-Our ten largest customers accounted for 43% and 45% of our revenue for the years ended December 31, 2016 and 2015, respectively.
+Our ten largest customers accounted for approximately 43% of our revenue for each of the years ended December 31, 2017 and 2016.